Inside ‘Once Upon A Spy’, Peter Morgan’s Abandoned Bond 23 Script Treatment

 While the scriptment isn’t available for public consumption, the basic story idea is outlined in the Bond book, Some Kind of Hero: The Remarkable Story of the James Bond Films by Matthew Field and Ajay Chowdhury.

-Entitled Once Upon A Spy, the script treatment begins in flashback with a British agent named Catherine Mansfield stationed in Berlin.
+Entitled Once Upon A Spy, the script treatment begins in flashback with a British agent named Olivia Mansfield stationed in Berlin.
 She’s having an affair with another agent, who turns out to be a double agent working for the KGB with serious repercussions for her in the present.

 The idea doesn’t seem so shocking until you realize that Mansfield is the real name of Judi Dench’s M in the Daniel Craig films.
 Apparently, actress Carey Mulligan was tapped to play the young M in flashback.